Ateefa264/Ateefa264/README.md

 # Ateefa Hafeez

 Welcome to my GitHub profile!
-I'm Ateefa Hafeez, a passionate developer with a strong interest in web and Android app development.
+I'm Ateefa Hafeez, a passionate developer with a strong interest in web and Mobile app development.

-Currently, I’m in my 7th semester at FAST (NUCES) Lahore, and I’m expanding my skills in Flutter, Kotlin, C++, Python, C, SQL, Assembly, and learning JavaScript.
-I’m actively working on various projects involving Android apps and websites, while also diving into backend development with Node.js to create more efficient and scalable applications.
+Currently, I’m in my 7th semester at FAST (NUCES) Lahore, and I’m expanding my skills in Flutter(Dart), Kotlin, C++, Python, C, SQL, Assembly, and JavaScript.
+I’m actively working on various projects involving mobile apps using Flutter and sometimes Android Development, while also diving into Web Development with MERN to create more efficient and scalable platforms.

 ## Get in Touch
 - [LinkedIn](www.linkedin.com/in/ateefa-hafeez)